Membrane Electrode Assembly for the High Pressure Electrochemical Conversion of CO2 to C2H4

 Market Potential

-Among these products, ethylene is widely used for the production of raw materials and has a market price around 1000€/ton, which suggests a relatively low threshold towards profitability.
+Among them, ethylene is widely used for the production of raw materials and has a market price around 1000€/ton, which suggests a relatively low threshold towards profitability.

 Challenges